 The recyclable components are then sent to be made into new products.

 We will accept the following items from households and small businesses only:

-These sites do not currently accept other types of electronic waste, including DVD players and VCR players.
+These sites do not currently accept other types of electronic waste.

 Yes, it will then be sent for recycling.

 This service is offered to households and small businesses only.
 It is not designed to receive commercial quantities of electronic waste.

 A maximum of 15 items will be accepted.
 Schools and larger businesses will need to make their own private arrangements.